managers-nft/erc6551-resources/README.md

 In Eth Lisbon there was a project using 6551 here is the repo that they made which might be helpful [https://github.com/timothyshen/ethlisbon](https://github.com/timothyshen/ethlisbon "https://github.com/timothyshen/ethlisbon")

-Here is a repo from FuturePrimitives, guys developing this standard, and their MVP project done also on hackathon [https://github.com/FUTUREPRIMITIVEXYZ/bead-dao](https://github.com/FUTUREPRIMITIVEXYZ/bead-dao "https://github.com/FUTUREPRIMITIVEXYZ/bead-dao")
+Here is a repo from FuturePrimitives, guys developing this standard, and their MVP project made on hackathon [https://github.com/FUTUREPRIMITIVEXYZ/bead-dao](https://github.com/FUTUREPRIMITIVEXYZ/bead-dao "https://github.com/FUTUREPRIMITIVEXYZ/bead-dao")

 ## Media